Kevyn0304/Clothes-To-Weather-Graph/README.md

-I will be in charge of managing since this is my project. idk ill add more as ideas come lmao hopefully this will be the project i finally finish
+I will be in charge of managing since this is my project. idk ill add more as ideas come lmao hopefully this will be the project i finally finish Hosted on desktop or terminal if done before smart mirror